mohi-kalantari/ubicloud-go-client/docs/KubernetesVMApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreateLocationKubernetesVMRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteKubernetesVMWithIdRequest struct via the builder pattern

 Name | Type | Description  | Notes